yuvalmGS/gigaspaces-wiki-jekyll/xap97net/poco-metadata.markdown

 # Including/Excluding Content from the Space

 By default, all public members (fields and properties) in a class are stored in the space, whereas non-public members are ignored.
-Since classes are usually designed with private/protected fields and public properties wrapping them, in most cases the default behaviour is also the desired one.
+Since classes are usually designed with private/protected fields and public properties wrapping them, in most cases the default behavior is also the desired one.

-To change this behaviour for a specific class, apply a `[SpaceClass]` attribute on that class, and use `IncludeProperties` and/or `IncludeFields` to specify which members should be included in the space.
+To change this behavior for a specific class, apply a `[SpaceClass]` attribute on that class, and use `IncludeProperties` and/or `IncludeFields` to specify which members should be included in the space.
 Both `IncludeProperties` and `IncludeFields` are an `IncludeMembers` enumeration, which can receive the following values:

 - `IncludeMembers.All` -- all members are stored.
 - `IncludeMembers.Public` -- public members are stored, and non-public members are ignored
 - `IncludeMembers.None` -- all members are ignored.

-#### Example 1 -- The default behaviour
+#### Example 1 -- The default behavior

 {% highlight csharp %}
 public class Person {...}